Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Harry Potter and the Temple of Doom.

-Also, this is Griphook, bringing Harry to his vault.
-Played by Verne Troyer in this film.
-Because this was before they were like, “Fuck it, just let Warwick play all the dwarf parts.”
+Also, Griphook is played by Verne Troyer in this film.
+Because this was before they were like, “Fuck it, just have Warwick play all the dwarf parts.”

 Do we ever find out where Harry got all that money?
 What the hell did his parents do?